-With Glastonbury kickstarting the festival season this Month, here in the PopUp Painting office we got chatting about the common link between musical and visual artists.
+Glastonbury festival is back after three long years!
+This exciting news got us in the PopUp Painting Bar chatting about the common link between musical and visual artists.
 Many members of the most iconic bands studied at Art College before pursuing a career in music (think The Bealtes, Rolling Stones, Pulp..).
 These are a few that kept a paint brush in one hand, guitar in the other…

 Ronnie Wood is better known as a member of the iconic Rolling Stones, however having studied at Ealing College of Art, Wood is an expressive painter and artist.
 Ronnie would works in a range of mediums such as oil paints, charcoal, watercolours and spray paints.
 Ronnie Wood paints many pictures of the Rolling Stones.

 David Bowie (born David Jones) studied at Bromley Technical High School before pursuing a career in music.
 Throughout his musical career Bowie still found time to paint, draw, photograph and make prints.
 These works have a range of subjects, he completed many self portraits, illustrations inspired by his music and more emotive, eerie prints like the one shown below.